adinger/Sequence-Alignment/README.md

-Calculates the best alignment of two gene sequences, using a dynamic programming matrix to find the highest scoring alignment.
+Calculates the best global alignment of two gene sequences using a dynamic programming scoring matrix.

 Usage: